csesoc/comp1511-revision-t1-2022/9-robot-vacuum-ii/README.md

 For all test cases:

 - $1 \le N \le 100000$.
-- The total occupancy over all matches $\le 100000$.
-- All loudness values are unique non negative integers.
-- No name is repeated.
-- All strings are at most 10 characters, and only contain lowercase letters.
+- For 50% of the marks, $1 \le N \le 1000$.

 ## Output Format

-Output a single integer - the furthest distance manhattan distance from the origin after removing some instructions.
+Output a single integer - the maximum manhattan distance from the origin after removing some instructions.

 ## Sample Input 0